zzm634/typeorm-no-arp/docs/support.md

 ### Have a question?

-If you have a question, you can ask it on [StackOverflow](https://stackoverflow.com/questions/tagged/typeorm).
+If you have a question, you can ask it on [StackOverflow](https://stackoverflow.com/questions/tagged/typeorm) or other community support channels.

 ### Want community support?